Skip to main content

 Funeral Costs

 In 2017, the median cost of an adult funeral with viewing and burial was $8,755 (including a vault).
 Funeral and cremation expenses can cost families thousands of dollars, often within days of their loved one passing.
 Casket prices alone can be $2,000 or more depending on the material and style used.
 Simply opening and closing the grave can cost families anywhere from $300 – $1,000 depending on the funeral home.
-Final expense insurance – often referred to as burial insurance or funeral insurance – is designed to cover these costs.
+Final expense insurance – often referred to as burial insurance or End-of-Life Insurance – is designed to cover these costs.

 Funeral Cost Image